Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 C_T = \max_{p(q|T)} I(Q; A^* \mid T) \tag{Def}
 $$

 where $Q$ is a query drawn from distribution $p(q \mid T)$ over topic-relevant questions, and $A^*$ is the ground-truth accurate answer (defined by an oracle or reference corpus).
-The capacity is the maximum mutual information achievable over all query distributions—how much the model can reliably "say" about $T$.
+The capacity is the maximum mutual information achievable over all query distributions: how much the model can reliably "say" about $T$.

 *Note:* In practice, $C_T$ is not directly computable but can be estimated via probing accuracy on held-out facts, or by measuring the model's ability to distinguish true from false statements about $T$.

 **Theorem 1 (Hallucination Threshold).**
 **Let $R_T$ be the rate at which information about topic $T$ is requested.
 If $R_T > C_T$, hallucinations are unavoidable regardless of decoding strategy.**

 This is the information-theoretic impossibility result: you cannot reliably transmit beyond capacity.
-Theorem 1 is an equivalence—a direct application of Shannon's noisy channel coding theorem (Shannon, 1948) to the LLM-as-channel setting.
+Theorem 1 is an equivalence: a direct application of Shannon's noisy channel coding theorem (Shannon, 1948) to the LLM-as-channel setting.
 The result was inevitable once the correspondence between inference and channel coding was recognized; we formalize it here as the foundational limit of truthful generation.

 ---